-Excessive smoking causes irritation in your tongue and makes it sore.
-Quit smoking to avoid the chances of developing tongue sores.
-Not only this, but smoking has other harmful effects as well on your growing foetus.
+Excessive smoking can irritate your tongue and make it sore.
+Quit smoking to avoid the risk of developing tongue sores.
+Additionally, smoking has other harmful effects on you and on your growing fetus.

-If you accidentally bite your tongue or eat something that is extremely hot, then you will develop a tongue sore.
-Also, if you grind or clench your teeth, it can also irritate the sides of the tongue and cause pain.
+If you accidentally bite your tongue or eat something extremely hot, you may develop a tongue sore.
+Also, if you grind or clench your teeth, it may irritate the sides of the tongue, causing pain.

-If you have certain medical conditions viz. diabetes and anaemia then too you are likely to develop a tongue sore.
+If you have certain medical conditions, such as diabetes or anemia, you are likely to develop a tongue sore.

-Most of the times tongue sores are nothing to worry about, but you should consult a doctor if you have a lump or sore on your tongue that is persistent for a considerable time.
+Consult a doctor if you have a lump or sore on your tongue that persists for more than three weeks.
 Oral cancer does not show its symptoms in the early stages.
-Thus, if there is no pain, and you still have tongue sores, then do not take things lightly at all and go for an immediate check-up.
+Thus, if there is no pain and you still have tongue sores, a check-up is advisable.

 - Bumps on the tongue.